Programmer, mathematician, martial artist, cat dad, nerd, writer.

 An interesting process that Jamie has for his writing is that sometimes the scenes and chapters in his books are constructed out of order.
 Jamie might know the final chapters of his story but then will go back and write the plots and characters leading up to that.
 Some of the characters for Jamie’s stories are based on Dungeons and Dragons characters which he plays weekly with friends (over Zoom now).

 Jamie believes that character development is what makes a great story.
 When a reader has an investment in a character, whether or not they like them, and understands their motives, it heightens story engagement.
 A story can be great, but without relatable characters, it can fall flat with readers.

-When he isn’t writing thrilling fantasy stories for young adults and new adults, Jamie is a full-time web programmer who actively trains and teaches Tae Kwon Do with his husband of five years.
-They live in Canton, Michigan, with their four cats.
+When he isn’t writing thrilling fantasy stories for young adults and new adults, Jamie is a full-time web programmer who actively trains and teaches Tae Kwon Do with his husband.
+They live in Canton, Michigan with their four cats.